What Does Handicap Mean in Golf?

 What is a Golf Handicap?

+So, what is a handicap in golf?
 A Handicap Index is basically a single, portable number that represents the potential skill level of a player.

 One can compare it to a worldwide rating.
 It is based on the player’s best recent rounds, so it is very much a reflection of what the player is capable of on a good day.
 The best part?
 This Index travels with you.
 When you show up at a new course, your Index is converted using that specific course’s difficulty (the Course Rating and Slope) to give you your Course Handicap for the day.